 Sexual assault survivor finds freedom in art inspired from her diary

+Photo by Michael Penn/Juneau Empire Christine Carpenter holds one of her artworks in the Alaska Robotics Gallery on Jan.
+6,she made after being raped in Italy.
 "I think it's powerful and addresses something that isn't often talked about in public," Lauren Brooks, a former advocate for Aiding Women in Abuse and Rape Emergencies , said at the First Friday art display at Alaska Robotics of "Finding My Voice" by Christine Carpenter.
-'Powerful' and 'brave' were words frequently used by people as they talked to Carpenter about her art - eight digital prints featuring a passage and a visual interpretation.

 Add your comments below